 Selling, General and Administrative Expenses ("SG&A").
-SG&A expenses were \$47.7 million, or 19.3% of total revenues in 2014 and \$46.2 million, or 19.1% of total revenues in the prior year.
-The year ended December 31, 2014 includes \$1.1 million of SG&A expenses for our newly consolidated acquisitions, REV and LAL, and a \$0.5 million increase in stock based compensation expense compared to the prior year partially offset by decreases in certain personnel related expenses.
-The year ended December 31, 2014 also includes \$1.7 million of incremental professional fees and other expenses associated with our mergers and acquisition activity.
-SG&A expenses for 2014 and 2013 include approximately \$1.0 million and \$2.5 million, respectively, of restructuring related charges.
-Excluding the restructuring and acquisition related charges in 2014 and the restructuring related charges in 2013, SG&A expenses were 18.2% and 18.1% of total revenues in 2014 and 2013, respectively.
-We currently expect our SG&A expenses will increase in 2015, as compared to 2014, as we include a full year of expenses for REV and LAL, incur additional expenditures related to our sales and marketing activities and incur a full year of amortization for identifiable intangible assets acquired in our REV and LAL acquisitions.
-In addition, we expect to incur incremental expenses in 2015 applicable to other transition costs incident to our REV and LAL acquisitions.
+SG&A expenses were \$47.7 million, or 19.3% of total revenues in 2014 and \$46.2 million, or 19.1% of total revenues in 2013.
+The year ended December 31, 2014 included \$1.1 million of SG&A expenses for our consolidated acquisitions, REV and LAL, and a \$0.5 million increase in stock based compensation expense compared to 2013 partially offset by decreases in certain personnel related expenses.
+The year ended December 31, 2014 also included \$1.7 million of incremental professional fees and other expenses associated with our mergers and acquisition activity.
+SG&A expenses for 2014 and 2013 include approximately \$1.0 million and \$2.5 million, respectively, of restructuring and acquisition related charges in 2014 and 2013 and amortization of acquired identifiable intangible assets, SG&A expenses were 18.1% and 18.1% of total revenues in 2014 and 2013, respectively.

 Income Taxes.
 We recorded a tax provision associated with state income taxes and the majority of our international operations.
-A valuation allowance has been provided for the majority of our domestic net deferred tax assets, which are primarily related to our net operating loss carryforwards, and for certain foreign deferred tax assets.
-In 2014 we recorded a deferred tax benefit in applicable to a change in our valuation allowance following our REV and LAL acquisitions under the related purchase accounting adjustments.
+A valuation allowance was provided for the majority of our domestic net deferred tax assets, which are primarily related to our net operating loss carryforwards, and for certain foreign deferred tax assets.
+In 2014 we recorded a deferred tax benefit applicable to a change in our valuation allowance following our REV and LAL acquisitions under the related purchase accounting adjustments.
 We expect we will continue to record an income tax provision associated with state income taxes and the majority of our international operations.